singularity/singularity/README.txt

       (http://visibleearth.nasa.gov/) or to the page providing the link to the used image.

 FONT LICENSES
-The boxy font used is "Acknowledge", by Brian Kent, modified in order to have the numbers fixed-width. http://www.aenigmafonts.com/fonts/fontsa.html
+The boxy font used is "Acknowledge", by Brian Kent, modified in order to have the numbers fixed-width and to register the correct height in pygame. http://www.aenigmafonts.com/fonts/fontsa.html

 Terms of use (quoted from an eMail from Brian Kent):